-Column Meaning WTIME Tool-usage time in seconds (total usage time between tool changes) RAD Tool radius R + Oversize of tool radius DR from the tool table. (in mm) BLOCK Block number in which the TOOL CALL block was programmed PATH TOKEN = TOOL: Path name of the active main program or subprogram TOKEN = STOTAL: Path name of the subprogram T Tool number with tool index OVRMAX Maximum feed rate override that occurred during machining.
-During Test Run the TNC enters the value 100 (%) OVRMIN Minimum feed rate override that occurred during machining.
+Column Meaning TIME Tool-usage time in seconds (feed time without rapid traverse movements) WTIME Tool-usage time in seconds (total usage time between tool changes) RAD Tool radius R + Oversize of tool radius DR from the tool table. (in mm) BLOCK Block number in which the TOOL CALL block was programmed PATH TOKEN = TOOL: Path name of the active main program or subprogram TOKEN = STOTAL: Path name of the subprogram Т Tool number with tool index OVRMIN Minimum feed rate override that occurred during machining.
 During Test Run the TNC enters the value -1 NAMEPROG 0: The tool number is programmed1: The tool name is programmed